exonum/exonum-doc/src/advanced/services/configuration.md

 - **hash**: Hash
   Hash of the configuration.

+The elements of the array are ordered by the order, in which configuration proposals were committed as transactions to the Exonum blockchain.

 ### Proposed Configurations

     GET {base_path}/configs/proposed?previous_cfg_hash

-Looks up all proposed configurations in the order configuration proposals are committed as transactions to the Exonum blockchain.
+Looks up all proposed configurations, optionally filtered by the activation height and/or the previous configuration hash.

 #### Query Parameters